Story excerpts for review:

 In the first book, because Marceline owes her Uncle Phillípe a large sum of money, she intends to pay him back by performing some arboreal research for him.
 In addition to planning a great variation for the two of them, she asked Sarah her life-long friend to assist her in this research.
 As the two ingénues arrive in Redwoodville, they discover the Riverside Saloon.

 This bar and restaurant is a lumberman's playroom on weekends and watering hole, anytime a lumberjack or lover of country and western music can scrape together a buck for a drink.
-Sarah is enamored with the male activities there and without asking Marceline zeros in on the place.
+Sarah is enamored with the male activities there, and without consulting with Marceline zeros in on the place.

 She is attracted by the hooting and hollering of a corral of lumberjacks who offer her and Marceline drinks and companionship.
 Sarah has a great time at the Riverside Saloon with Jackson Roberts, a country and western band leader, who becomes her newest lover.

 The Riverside Saloon contrasts with the quieter Humboldt Inn at the other, more gentile section of town.
 With its up scale dining room, the Jefferson Restaurant, the inn attracts Marceline for its more dignified clientele and urbane atmosphere.
-Since her Central American dream lover Darôk Camul, hasn't as yet arrived, Marceline meets and falls for the Humboldt County Inn concierge in a big way.
+Since her Central American dream lover Darôk Camul, hasn't as yet arrived, Marceline arrives at the Humboldt County Inn, and falls hard for the concierge.

 The graduates' on-the-road adventures include a dangerous earthquake and avalanche situation, which interrupts their rest stop and picnic.
 By saving Sarah, Marceline proves herself worthy of becoming a Gnostic Pleroma adept, which is a high honor in her spirit centered religion.
 Then, after a wound she received on her cheek during an avalanche, Marceline is treated at a local surgical clinic.
 The wound is treated by a an interning plastic surgeon who says there will be no observable scar on her otherwise flawless face.

-Further alone on their trip to Humboldt County, Sarah and Marceline stay at her Uncle Clemon's vinyard, to experience exceptional California wine, great Spanish food and a epicurean lifestyle.
+Further alone on their trip to Humboldt County, Sarah and Marceline stay at her Uncle Clemon's vineyard, to experience exceptional California wine, great Spanish food and a epicurean lifestyle.

 Marceline's Uncle Phillípe is a clever and chauvinistic people-user.
 His aggressive personal characteristics strikes everyone as a self-centered, uber-rational 19th Century Victorian sort of man who knew and relied on his greed and desire to dominate everyone near him.
 His far fetching schemes, amorous endeavors, aggressive attitude toward women, including his long-suffering wife Monica, who he loves dearly but dominates like a tyrant.
 Phillípe's villainous actions against any person or entity standing in his way, be they relative, business associate, spiritual beings or even God, are ingrained habits, and his modus operandi, developed through a life of wealth and privilege is his downfall.
 When Phillípe gets caught during one of his most vile schemes, the price he pays is very high.